jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

     def test_making_a_list(self):
         self.assertEqual(list((0, 1, 2, 3)), [])

-  and get an :ref:`AssertionError` in the terminal
+  and get :ref:`AssertionError` in the terminal

   .. code-block:: python